muratk5n/thirdwave/en/README.md

 They got shaky legs there little bit..
-US probably did some arm twisting through Dubai, the place lives on intl connections, tourism, u can really clamp down on it, but then backtracked on backtracking..
+US probably did some arm twisting through Dubai, the place lives on intl connections, tourism, u can really clamp down on it, but then UAE backtracked on backtracking..
 Sup

 ---